kasdelyne/CS3_Agnir_Gonzaga_Project/WDProjPotassiumAgnirGonzaga.md

 A productivity and note-taking app for Grade 9 Pisay scholars.
 It is designed to make your academic experience organized and clean throughout the School Year.

 **Logo Design Concept:**
+Hand-drawn, however it will contain a coffee in the middle with a light yellow circle behind it.
+Moreoever, the handle of the cup will be a pair of headphones to give the vibe of relaxation and peace.

 # Website Outline:
 This is the vision for our project: [Design](https://www.canva.com/design/DAG23alL040/XPYQeaERsiuzZ8fUottObQ/edit)

 ## Sign-in Page
 * The webpage's background will have a **linear gradient** blending the colors of #997aaF and #ffcece.
 It will also contain **animated twinkling stars.** The stars will also contian a JavaScript code.
+Moreover, the background will be moving **diagonally**.
 ```
 body{
     margin:0;